Stonehouse railway station

-Stonehouse railway station is a railway station that serves the town of Stonehouse in Gloucestershire, England.
-The station is located on the Swindon-Gloucester "Golden Valley" line.
+Stonehouse railway station serves the town of Stonehouse in Gloucestershire, England.
+The station is a stop on the Golden Valley Line between Swindon and Gloucester; it is located 104 mi 74 chain down the line from London Paddington.

 History

 The station was formerly called Stonehouse Burdett Road to distinguish it from a second station, Stonehouse (Bristol Road), on the line between Bristol and Gloucester.
 Stonehouse Bristol Road closed to passengers under the Beeching Axe in 1965 and to goods traffic the following year.

 Description

 The station has two platforms, and is operated by Great Western Railway.
 The station has a ticket office, located on the Gloucester-bound platform; it is normally only open in the mornings, until the end of the peak period.

-The platforms are short: only about 55 yd each.
-This is long enough to accommodate the two-coach trains used on Swindon – Cheltenham Spa local services; but Class 800s running to or from London or Cheltenham Spa may be up to nine coaches.
-Since long trains cannot be accommodated entirely, such trains running towards Gloucester normally stop with the front two coaches in the platform, and those running toward London normally stop with the rear two in the platform.
+The platforms were originally short: only about 55 yd each.
+This was long enough to accommodate the two-coach trains used on Swindon – Cheltenham Spa local services; but Class 800s running to or from London or Cheltenham Spa may be up to nine coaches.
+Since long trains cannot be accommodated entirely, such trains running towards Gloucester stopped with the front two coaches in the platform, and those running toward London normally stop with the rear two in the platform.
 Passengers intending to alight at Stonehouse are advised earlier in their journeys to proceed along the train to the relevant coaches.
 Since trains from Cheltenham reverse at Gloucester, this can lead to confusion for cyclists as to which end of the train in which to load their bicycles.